laminlabs/lamindb/docs/design.md

 idempotency
 ```

 LaminDB is a distributed data management system like git that can be run or hosted anywhere.
-It just needs a SQLite or Postgres database and at least one storage location (file system, S3, GCP, HuggingFace, ...).
+It just needs a SQLite or Postgres database and at least one storage location (file system, S3, GCP, Hugging Face, ...).
 Creating a local LaminDB instance after `pip install lamindb` is as easy as:

 ::::{tab-set}
 :::{tab-item} Shell